System Designed to Protect Air Quality and Minimize Odors; Air Monitoring Results Significantly Below State-Established Site Criteria

 - Enhanced the capture of vapors from the thickeners by installing a stand-alone carbon filtration system

 Although these mitigation measures were effective, last fall and winter some odors were reported.
-While air quality at the work site perimeter continues to comply with the standards established for protecting public health, DEC and Honeywell worked with engineers, scientists, and odor experts from across the country during the winter to identify additional measures to further reduce any potential odors.
+While air quality at the work site perimeter continued to comply with the standards established for protecting public health, DEC and Honeywell worked with engineers, scientists, and odor experts from across the country during the winter to identify additional measures to further reduce the potential for odors.

-In 2013, the following additional measures are being deployed:
+In 2013, the following additional measures were deployed:

 - Substantial upgrades to geotube cover system: